bieschke/nuffle/README.md

 ## What You Need

-Python 2.4: The web manager is implemented in Python.
-You want version 2.4.
+Python >=2.4: The web manager is implemented in Python.
+You want at least version 2.4.
 Earlier versions most definitely will not work without some amount of hackery, as function decorators (see PEP 318) were used in the implementation.
-Python versions beyond 2.4 might work, but they don't exist yet, so I can't be sure.

 MySQL and MySQLdb --OR-- Postgres and psycopg